ni1o1/transbigdata/README.md

 ## Usage

-The following example shows how to use the TransBigData to quickly extract trip OD from cab GPS data:
+The following example shows how to use the TransBigData to quickly extract trip OD from taxi GPS data:

-    #导入TransBigData包
     import transbigdata as tbd
-    #读取数据
+    #Read the data
     import pandas as pd
     data = pd.read_csv('TaxiData-Sample.csv',header = None)
     data.columns = ['VehicleNum','time','slon','slat','OpenStatus','Speed']